TheCodeCache/Design-Patterns/Facade.md

 /**
  * This is how a Facade looks like -
  *
+ * Facade hides the minor details and provide a simpler interface
+ *
- * It basically provides a simplified interface to client
+ * It basically provides a simplified interface to client as per client's specific needs,
+ *   if the need changes, a new facade has to be introduced
- * It is generally implemented for a single component or a group components that evolve to become very complex over the period of time.
+ * It is generally implemented for a single component or a group components,
+ *   that evolve to become very complex over the period of time.
  * It should never be implemented in the beginning of s/w development,
  *   as it's not needed at that point in time, because all the components/subsytem are generally simple in nature.
  */